microsoft/ORBIT-Dataset/README.md

 - [ORBIT: A Real-World Few-Shot Dataset for Teachable Object Recognition](https://arxiv.org/abs/2104.03841).
 Code is provided to download and prepare the ORBIT benchmark dataset, and train/test 4 few-shot learning models on this dataset (at 84x84 frames).
 - [Memory Efficient Meta-Learning with Large Images](https://arxiv.org/abs/2107.01105).
 Code is provided for Large Image and Task Episodic (LITE) training, enabling the models to be trained on large (224x224) frames on a single GPU.

-The code is authored by Daniela Massiceti and built using PyTorch 1.11+ and Python 3.7.
+The code is authored by Daniela Massiceti and built using PyTorch 1.13.0, TorchVision 0.14.0, and Python 3.7.

 <table>
   <tr>